etsy/opsweekly/README.md

 * `$irccat_hostname`, `$irccat_port`: If you use irccat and wish to use meeting reminders, and have them appear in IRC, you will need to configure the hostname and port your irccat instance runs at here.

 ## A note on on-call classification and categorisation
+One of Opsweekly's core goals is to try and assist with thinking deeply about on call rotations and the notifications received during them.

+A big part of this is requiring the on call engineer to categorise every alert they receive.
+If they receive 50+, this can be a daunting task.

+We spent a long time trying to come up with a good balance of concise options to choose from, that provided a sufficient amount of detail but at the same time didn't overwhelm the user.

+This is the list that we came up with:

+---

+### Two types: Action/No Action
+The main thing we wanted to record was whether an alert was actionable, or not actionable (e.g. was there a genuine problem that affected service of the system that the user had to intervene to fix)

+Therefore, the alert categorisations are broken down into those two categories.

+#### Action Taken Tags
+The following are "Action Taken" tags, and their brief description:

+* Service Issue (View Clean): The service was affected, and this alert correctly saw the issue and alerted on it
+* Service Issue (timeperiod inappropriate, view clean): There was an issue but it could've alerted during another timeperiod, e.g. it could've waited until morning.
+* View Issue (network outage/site outage, service health quesitonable): The service could've been okay or broken, but the monitoring system did not have a clear view of the system to say either way, but an alert was fired.
+	* Most common use for this is a cascading failure/alert storm due to network outage with no parents setup

+#### No Action Taken Tags
+The following are "No Action Taken" tags, and their brief description:

+* Time period inappropriate: This alert should go off during a different time period, e.g. during the waking hours
+* Work ongoing, downtime expired: Known work is occuring on this system, but the downtime/alert supression expired
+* Work ongoing, downtime not set: Known work is occuring on this system, but downtime/alert supression was not set at all (e.g. by accident)
+* Threshold adjustment required: An alert fired due to a misconfiguration of thresholds.
+The threshold should be adjusted.
+* Check is faulty/requires modification: An alert fired because the check malfuctioned, needs to be redesigned or otherwise requires modification

+---

+More than once engineers have been somewhat baffled by these choices, and asked for another option; but actaully, in all those cases it ended up being covered by another choice.
+This is actually a good thing, as it forces everyone to think about the intitial cause of the alert, rather than things wrapped up around it.

+Hopefully by using Opsweekly you can become very aware of the kind of alerts your engineers are receiving, and then work to reduce noise and only wake/context switch your intelligent humans to do jobs when they're really required to do so.

 ## Setting up meeting reminders